weusecoins/weusecoins/_posts/2015-04-21-what-is-shadowcash.md

 <ul><li>Algo: SHA-256</li>
 <li>Nominal Stake Interest: 2% annually</li></ul>
 <p>Multipool
-<ul><li>PoW mining has ended, but you can still use your mining rigs to earn ShadowCash by using the SDC <a href="https://www.shadowpool.info/">Multipool.</a> Point your rigs and enter your SDC payout address to begin!</li></ul>
+<ul><li>PoW mining has ended, but you can still use your mining rigs to earn ShadowCash by using the SDC Multipool.
+Point your rigs and enter your SDC payout address to begin!</li></ul>